AAformer: Auto-Aligned Transformer for Person Re-Identification: Methodology

 where $\mathcal{P}({\mathbf{Z}_{i}})$ is the probability of token $\mathbf{Z}_{i}$ belonging to its ground truth identity.
 The classifiers of different tokens are not shared.
 Label smoothing \cite{label_smooth} is adopted to improve the performance.

-The part tokens $\mathbf{Z}_{1:P}$ are concatenated together to calculate the part triplet loss.
+The {[PART]}s $\mathbf{Z}_{1:P}$ are concatenated together to calculate the part triplet loss.
 Together with the global triplet loss calculated with CLS, there are two terms in the triplet loss:

-where $d_p^g$ and $d_n^g$ are feature distances of global representation (CLS) from positive pair and negative pair, respectively. $d_p^p$ and $d_n^p$ are feature distances of concatenated part tokens from positive pair and negative pair, respectively. $\alpha$ is the margin of triplet loss and is set to 0.3 in our experiments. $[\cdot]_+$ equals to $max(\cdot, 0)$.
-Therefore, the overall objective function for our model is:
+where $d_p^g$ and $d_n^g$ are feature distances of global representation (CLS) from positive pair and negative pair, respectively. $d_p^p$ and $d_n^p$ are feature distances of concatenated {[PART]}s from positive pair and negative pair, respectively. $\alpha$ is the margin of triplet loss and is set to 0.3 . $[\cdot]_+$ equals to $max(\cdot, 0)$. {The triplet losses are calculated with hard sample mining strategy [47].
+Specifically, for each image, the hard sample mining strategy only uses the hardest positive sample (the least similar positive sample) and the hardest negative sample (the most similar negative sample) to form the positive pair and negative pair.
+In AAformer, the triplet losses for global feature and part feature are calculated separately.
+That is, the hardest positive and negative pairs found by global and part features can be different.
+Therefore, there are two groups of positive and negative pairs for each image in AAformer.} Therefore, the overall objective function for our model is:

-In the testing phase, CLS and part tokens are concatenated together to represent a person image.
+In the testing phase, CLS and {[PART]}s are concatenated together to represent a person image.